 While it’s easy to think that a trade show is a difficult to measure, expensive proposition, it’s quite the opposite.
 Trade shows are among the highest touch, highest value marketing channels in existence.
 Trade shows cover all aspects of marketing, made even more powerful by the human, experiential element that doesn’t exist anywhere else.

 There are a variety of marketing tactics that can be used to generate leads.
 However, it’s important to think about both the time and money involved in closing those leads.
 According to CEIR, exhibition leads are less expensive and require less time, on average.
 In their study, “The Cost Effectiveness of Exhibition Participation: Part I and Part II,” meeting a prospect at a trade show versus in the field saves $943 per prospect.
 A field-sales lead requires more legwork, like identifying the prospect and a series of phone calls.
 Finding a meeting the prospect at an exhibition saves both time and money in the long run.
-For more statistics on the value of exhibitions, EXHIBITOR Magazine has a great article.

 So the next time your boss asks about your trade show presence, you’ll know just what to say.